 Learn to turn on both power and pole lathes and explore the historical continuum of bowl turning in this unique course offering.
 Students will move back and forth between the foot-powered pole lathe and modern electric lathe to delve deep into a study of old world Norwegian ale bowls.
-This popular class from long-time instructor Roger Abrahamson will focus on how old world bowls were designed and made, including how materials and techniques combine with the desired function in the creation of these vessels.
+This popular class will focus on how old world bowls were designed and made, including how materials and techniques combine with the desired function in the creation of these vessels.
 We will spend time studying details of antique bowls and discussing how those details relate to the material and function.

 - Eye protection